solar panels Africa

 Enabling policies and regulations should incentivize modern grid technologies and services by lowering investment risks, updating technical standards, expediting permitting processes and creating incentives to lower the cost that enable innovation, efficiency and resilient grid networks and operations that accommodate more renewable energy.

-Investing in grid and mini-grid infrastructure will support countries build a resilient energy future and enable sustainable economic growth.
+Investing in grid and mini-grid infrastructure will support countries in building a resilient energy future and will enable sustainable economic growth.
 Countries are likely to benefit from improved resilience against climate shocks disrupting power supply, enhanced energy security, and improved grid flexibility offering reliable access to clean and affordable power.
 Resilient and efficient grid networks are future proof, able to withstand and recover from shocks arising because of the extreme weather events and shifting electricity demand patterns, while also flexible enough to adapt to growing share of renewable capacities.

 With leadership from countries, COP29 can be another pivotal moment in empowering the future of renewable energy globally.
 Let COP29 be remembered as the summit established the foundation for resilient and efficient grid infrastructure.